|Pro SQL Server Wait Statistics|

 This book aims to troubleshoot problems and improve the performance of SQL Server queries by using Wait Statistics, how does it fare?

 When SQL code is not running on the CPU, SQL Server records the reason why it is not running (e.g. blocking or waiting for IO to complete).
-Analysing these Wait Statistics (Wait Stats), and making changes based on them, can improve the performance of your queries.
+Analyzing these Wait Statistics (Wait Stats), and making changes based on them, can improve the performance of your queries.

 The book is targeted at DBAs and SQL developers who want to troubleshoot problems and improve the performance of their SQL Servers and queries.
 There are 771 types of Wait Stats in SQL Server 2014, and the most common ones are discussed here.